UK's Best Engineering Universities - Ranked

 One of the most prominent Aerospace Engineering universities in the UK, Bristol also has departments in: Civil Engineering, Computer Science, Electrical and Electronic Engineering, Engineering Mathematics, Mechanical Engineering.
 Among its research activities, we can mention Digital Health, Smart Cities, Composite Materials, Quantum Photonics, Security and Nuclear Engineering.

 Not to mention the doctoral training centres in Quantum Engineering, Neuroscience, IDC- Systems, IDC-Composite Manufacture and so on.
+There is quite literally something for everyone here.

 9. University of Swansea